sensible-hq/sensible-docs/readme-sync/v0/senseml-guides/3000 - concepts/1500 - coverage.md

 - num of fields with validation errors = 1
 - num of fields with validation warnings = 4

-Then its coverage score is 75% : (18 - 1 - 2) / 20 = 0.75.
+Then its coverage is 75% : (18 - 1 - 2) / 20 = 0.75.

-To view an individual extraction's coverage score, click **Dashboard** and scroll to the **Recent** section:
+To view an individual extraction's coverage, click **Dashboard** and scroll to the **Recent** section:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/dashboard_coverage_1.png)

-In the preceding screenshot, get a score breakdown by viewing the extraction.
+In the preceding screenshot, get a coverage breakdown by viewing the extraction.
 You can view the extraction by clicking the extraction date in the **Recent extractions** column or downloading the Excel file.

 For example, in the preceding screenshot, you can click  `Sept 25, 2023, 7:30 PM`  in the **Created**  column to count the extracted fields in the SenseML editor and find that the score of `61.1%` means that 33 of 54 total fields output were valid and non-null.
 Or, you can retrieve the information from the [Sensible API](ref:retrieving-results).
 The following code sample shows an except from an API response with the `validation_summary` used to calculate the `coverage` for the Sept 25 extraction: